Transforming Networks with IP-Informed Optical Switching and Optically-aware IP Routing

 Sedona's NetFusion Discovery Platform

-Sedona’s multilayer applications platform, NetFusion, does that.
-Building on the emergence of SDN controllers, NetFusion consolidates information from different vendor controllers into a common multilayer network model.
+Sedona’s multilayer app platform, NetFusion Discovery, does that.
+Building on the emergence of SDN controllers, NetFusion Discovery consolidates information from different vendor controllers into a common multilayer network model.
 It uses the interface with the same controllers to automatically modify the gear to execute required changes.
 The platform implements the necessary carrier-grade capabilities to enable scalability, robustness, policy control, and transaction support using established open-source tools.

 Multilayer control has a dramatic impact on network service provider business, increasing link utilization and saving millions in CapEx as a result.
 It also creates a much more agile and flexible network, allowing operators to handle both failures and opportunities more effectively.

-NetFusion, Sedona’s multilayer, multivendor, multidomain application platform, enables applications to be built in a vendor-agnostic manner while achieving carrier-grade robustness.
+NetFusion Discovery, Sedona’s multilayer, multivendor, multidomain app platform, enables apps to be built in a vendor-agnostic manner while achieving carrier-grade robustness.
 It is based on the following design principles.

 - Software-only solution